algorithmica-org/algorithmica/content/english/hpc/compilation/contracts.md

 Designating something as undefined instead of implementation-defined behavior also helps compilers in optimization.
 Consider the case of signed integer overflow.
 On almost all architectures, [signed integers](/hpc/arithmetic/integer) overflow the same way as unsigned ones, with `INT_MAX + 1 == INT_MIN`, and yet, this is undefined behavior according to the C++ standard.
 This is very much intentional: if you disallow signed integer overflow, then `(x + 1) > x` is guaranteed to be always true for `int`, but not for `unsigned int`, because `(x + 1)` may overflow.
 For signed types, this lets compilers optimize such checks away.

 As a more naturally occurring example, consider the case of a loop with an integer control variable.
-Modern C++ and languages like Rust are advocating for using an unsigned integer (`size_t` / `usize`), while C programmers stubbornly keep using `int`.
+Modern C++ and languages like Rust encourage programmers to use an unsigned integer (`size_t` / `usize`), while C programmers stubbornly keep using `int`.
 To understand why, consider the following `for` loop:

 ```cpp
 for (unsigned int i = 0; i < n; i++) {